 Simple English definitions for legal terms

-Read a random definition: divided court
+Read a random definition: court-appointed special advocate

 The Information Society Directive is a rule made by the European Commission to protect people's rights to their own creations, like music or writing.
 It says that others can't copy or share these things without permission.
 It also gives creators the right to make their work available online.